Community detection in network using Szegedy quantum walk: Numerical experiments

 \section{Numerical experiments}

-We have already mentioned that not all graphs admits community structure in it.
-We consider a number of graphs with a community structure.
-We also consider a graph having no trivial community structure.
-We initiate our discussion with a few standard examples.
-Some of the graphs considered in this article are the random graphs.
-Due to their generation procedure, they may have directed edges or loops.
+We consider a number of standard examples of graphs with a community structure, which are considered in literature.
+Some of them are the random graphs, which may have directed edges or loops.
 But, our procedure is applicable for undirected simple graphs.
-During the network generation process, we remove the loops and directed edges if exist.
+Hence, we remove the loops and directed edges if exist.
+We use NetworkX, a Python library, for all the computations related to graphs \cite{hagberg2007exploring}.

-For every graph we include a figure with at least four sub-figures.
-Below, we describe them: \begin{enumerate} \item In Sub-figure (a), we draw the example graph, which we consider as our input. \item In Sub-figure (b), we include a bar diagram representing the limiting edge-probability distribution $\Pi$, mentioned in \autoref{limiting_edge_probability_distribution} after completion of quantum walk. \item In Sub-figure (c), we draw a bar diagram mentioning the path weights between selected vertices in the $\Nbd$ of the community generating vertex.
-The equation of path probability is mentioned in equation (\ref{path_weight}). \item In Sub-figure (d), we draw the graph with communities in it.
-The vertices in same community have same color.
-There are communities with single vertices.
-We mark all of them in gray. \end{enumerate} We use NetworkX, a Python library, for all the calculations related to graphs \cite{hagberg2007exploring}.